franky47/blog/drafts/cargo-docker-and-mtime.md

 Premature-optimisation brain kicked in and said something like:

-> _Hey, we can totally optimise this, no need to delete the sources, as they will be replaced !_
+> _Hey, we can totally optimise this, no need to delete the sources, they will be replaced anyway._

 It worked.
 But after a couple of builds, things started going weird.